-We are pleased to note that, following due deliberation of the Council's budgetary requirements for 2024-25, the Council approved and adopted at its December 2023 meeting the budget and precept setting the latter at £469,786 for the year.
+We are pleased to note that, following due deliberation of the Council's budgetary requirements for 2025-26, the Council approved and adopted at its December 2024 meeting the budget and precept setting the latter at £510,903 for the year.

-We note that members continue to routinely be provided with the latest budgetary position, as generated by the Omega Accounts software and have examined the year's final budget outturn report following up on any significant variances by reference to the related Omega nominal account codes.
+We note that members continue to routinely be provided with the latest budgetary position, as generated by the Omega Accounts software and have examined the year's final budget outturn report following up any significant variances by reference to the related Omega nominal account codes.
 We are pleased to record that appropriate explanations have been identified for these, none of which require further enquiry.

-We have also considered the ongoing appropriateness of the Council's overall retained reserves which have increased marginally to £368,783 (£325,688 at the prior year-end): of that total, £185,615 is set aside in specified earmarked reserves (EMRs) including CIL moneys of £71,465.
-The residual General Reserve balance of £183,168 (£141,888 at 31^{st} March 2023) equates to approximately 3 months' revenue spending at the 2023-24 level and sits within the generally recognised holding of between 3 and 12 month's revenue spending.
+We have also considered the ongoing appropriateness of the Council's overall retained reserves which have decreased to £299,837 (£368,783 at the prior year-end): of that total, £122,459 is set aside in specified earmarked reserves (EMRs).
+The residual General Reserve balance of £177,376 (£183,168 at 31st March 2024) equates to approximately 2 months' revenue spending at the 2024-25 level and, whilst marginally below the generally recognised holding of between 3 and 12 month's revenue spending, we do not consider this to be a cause for concern with the level of EMRS in place which could, if necessary, be reverted back to the General Reserve.